canonn-science/Canonn-Scripts/README.md

 This is used to check the Frontier URLs for new Journal Manuals.
 All previously known manuals are cached here and can be found in the [data directory](./scripts/journalUpdateCheck/data/).

 This script is currently pending a massive refactoring and should not be used as is.

+## Modules

+There are various modules contained within the [modules directory](./modules), these are mostly reusable functions that are used in various scripts and function kind of like an SDK for the Canonn API.
+Most are very narrowly scoped to these scripts and won't really provide much benefit outside of this project.